EasternCode/wirescreen-client/README.md

 ## Person Data
 To retrieve data for a specific person, we can provide the person's unique identifier to the client's `get_person` method.
 Have multiple persons you wish to see?
 Use the `get_persons` method to retrieve data on multiple persons.
+Unique identifiers can be found in the search and advanced search endpoint response.
  ```python
 from uuid import UUID